microsoft/TypeScript-wiki/FAQ.md

 # Why do my derived class property initializers overwrite values set in the base class constructor?
 See #1617 for this and other initialization order questions

+# What does the error "Exported variable [name] has or is using private name [name]" mean?